Computing Pareto-Optimal and Almost Envy-Free Allocations of Indivisible Goods

-Barman et al.~\cite{Barman18FFEA} devised a pseudo-polynomial time algorithm that computes an allocation that is both EF1 and PO.
-This algorithm runs in time $\poly{n,m,v_{max}}$, where $n$ is the number of agents, $m$ the number of items, and $v_{max}$ the maximum utility value.
-Their algorithm first perturbs the values to a desirable form, and then computes an EF1 and fPO allocation for the perturbed instance.
+\paragraph{EF1+PO for goods.} Barman, Krishnamurthy, and Vaish \cite{Barman18FFEA} devised a pseudo-polynomial time algorithm that computes an allocation that is both EF1 and PO.
+This algorithm runs in time $\poly{n,m,v_{max}}$, where $n$ is the number of agents, $m$ is the number of items, and $v_{max}$ is the maximum utility value.
+Their algorithm first perturbs the values to a desirable form and then computes an EF1 and fPO allocation for the perturbed instance.
 Their approach is via \textit{integral market-equilibria}, which guarantees fPO at every step.
 The \textit{spending} of an agent, which is the sum of prices of the goods she owns in the equilibrium, works as a proxy for her utility.
-The returned allocation is approximately-EF1 and approximately-PO for the original instance, which for a fine-enough approximation is EF1 and PO.
-Our algorithm proceeds in a similar manner to their algorithm, with one main difference being that we do not need to consider any approximate instance and can work directly with the given valuations.
-Our algorithm returns an allocation that is not only PO, but is in fact fPO.
+The returned allocation is approximately-EF1 and approximately-PO for the original instance, which, for a fine enough approximation, is EF1 and PO.
+Our algorithm proceeds similarly to their algorithm, with one main difference being that we do not need to consider any approximate instance and can work directly with the given valuations.
+Our algorithm returns an allocation that is not only PO but is fPO.
 Another key difference is the \textit{run-time analysis}: while their analysis relies on bounding the number of steps using arguments about \textit{prices}, our analysis is more direct and works with the \textit{values}.